Innovate Service Centric 2021

-The 8th edition of the Innovate Service Centric conference was take place on November 18th, 2021!
-The great services revolution is on the way.
-The health crisis has given a boost to the development of new services that we have analyze during this edition.
+The 8th edition of the Innovate Service Centric conference took place on November 18th, 2021!
+The great revolution of services is on the way.
+The health crisis has given a boost to the development of new services that we have analyzed during this edition.

 Everyday, the experts of Echangeur BNP Paribas Personal Finance analyze the innovations launched by brands and retailers.
 Supported by established players or by new entrants, innovations illustrate current and future changes in Commerce.
 Buyer, seller, influencer and actor of change, the consumer and his aspirations are at the heart of these transformations.

 To strengthen your Customer Relationship, come and discover the areas of work and innovation illustrated by the key services of the year!

 • THE CIRCULAR ECONOMY, A WHITE KNIGHT FOR BUSINESS